-MUSC 245 Introduction to Organ Literature and Performance -Techniques and practices in organ playing.
-Exercises in keyboard and pedaling; discussion of registration; regular prepared perforMUSC 251 American Sense in Sound - A study of the three main areas of American contribution to the world's music: classical music, musical theatre, and jazz.
+MUSC 251 American Sense in Sound - A study of the three main areas of American contribution to the world's music: classical music, musical theatre, and jazz.
 3 credits.
 (CS or US)

 MUSC 253 Music Cultures of the World - An introduction to the study and appreciation of music in selected non-western cultures of the world.
 3 credits.
 (CS or GP)